avigoldman/fuse-email/README.md

   convo.ask({
     body: 'What\'s your name?'
   }, function(convo, response) {

     convo.say({
-      body: 'Nice to meet you'
+      body: 'Nice to meet you, ' + sparky.getLatest(response)
     });

-    convo.end();
   });

 });
 ```

 #### `convo.end()`
 Call this function to end the conversation.

-__Note: A conversation will automatically end it is replied to but there is no handler.
-That message will be lost.__
+The conversation will end by default if no question is asked.

+## Helper functions
+These are a few functions to make your life easier.

+#### `sparky.clean(str)`
+Returns the given string stripped of any html tags, trailing spaces, and line breaks.

+#### `sparky.getLatest`
+Returns the latest text message from an email thread.